-Faculty and two affiliated research centres, The Max and Tessie Zelikovitz Centre for Jewish Studies and the Carleton University Centre for the Study of Islam, work closely with the national capital's religious communities, building relationships that extend around the world.
-Longterm collaborations with diplomatic missions and non-governmental institutions in the capital provide unique opportunities for research, educational partnerships and career options.
-This degree is a springboard for pursuing or advancing careers in public policy, community and cultural organizations and public service.
+Two affiliated research centres, The Max and Tessie Zelikovitz Centre for Jewish Studies and the Carleton Centre for the Study of Islam work closely with the national capital's religious communities, building relationships that extend around the world.
+The presences of diplomatic missions and non-governmental institutions in the capital provide unique opportunities for research, educational partnerships and career development.